Research output per year

 Accepting PhD Students

-Francesca Lanz is Assistant Professor of Interior Architecture at the Department of Architecture and the Built Environment, and visiting researcher at the School of Arts and Cultures, Newcastle University.
+Francesca Lanz is an Assistant Professor of Interior Architecture at the Department of Architecture and Built Environment, where she is co-lead for the Research Group People and Places and member of the Athena Swan Departmental Self Assesment Team (DSAT).

-On these topics, I have a wide track record of publications, international research funding success, impact, and collaborative working.
-I have over a decade of experience in developing and working on cutting-edge funded research projects in the field of architecture and heritage.
-Among these I contributed as Co-Investigator and Dissemination Leader for the the collaborative research projects MeLa (EU-FP7, 2011–2015) on museums and migration, and TRACES (EU-H2020, 2016-2019) on contentious heritage and creative co-productions; I have been Co-Principal Investigator for the collaborative research project en/counter/points (HERA, 2019–22) on public spaces in a time of migrations, and Principal Investigator for the research project ReMIND (MSCA-IF, 2019–22) an interdisciplinary study on the adaptive reuse of former asylums into "mind museums".
+She has over a decade of experience in developing and working on cutting-edge funded research projects in the field of architecture and heritage.
+Among these shr contributed as Co-Investigator and Dissemination Leader for the the collaborative research projects MeLa (EU-FP7, 2011–2015) on museums and migration, and TRACES (EU-H2020, 2016-2019) on contentious heritage and creative co-productions; she have been Co-Principal Investigator for the collaborative research project en/counter/points (HERA, 2019–22) on public spaces in a time of migrations, and Principal Investigator for the research project ReMIND (MSCA-IF, 2019–22) an interdisciplinary study on the adaptive reuse of former asylums into "mind museums".

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):